 Projects costs include, but are not limited to, dredging, excavation and grading (land contouring), sediment bag placement or alternative transportation and disposal, and labor.
 Some alternative scenarios include the costs of bridge replacement, temporary road construction, alternative reservoir construction, fairway rehabilitation, trucking, and more.
-Estimated costs were compiled by the project team, and given consideration by a large-scale contractor to determine if such costs were within a reason range of expectations.
-See letter at end of this document from Deacon Construction LLC (Steve Deacon, November 13, 2023).
 The cost of compensatory mitigation is not factored into any of the alternative scenarios.
 Also, the costs do not include profits or other financial gains to the golf course from the project, but do take into consideration the damages to the golf course caused by project interference and/or permanent impairments.